semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The Docker containers

 Beside being a big fan of Game of Thrones, I also am a big fan of Docker.
-For those whom don't know about Docker, you can take a look here : [https://www.docker.com/](https://www.docker.com/).
+For those who don't know about Docker, you can take a look here : [https://www.docker.com/](https://www.docker.com/).
 So, I decided to create an Elasticsearch **cluster** with Docker containers.
 Each **node** of this **cluster** takes the name of a member of the Stark family.

-In deed, I know how difficult it can be to read and run examples of other people.
-With this Docker container, you will have the same environment I used to write this article.
+In deed, I know how difficult it can be to read and understand other people's examples, but with this Docker container, you will be in the same environment as I used to write this article.

 To launch the docker cluster, first clone the repository in the folder of your choice, and go into it.

 I also require you to install [https://docs.docker.com/compose/]( *docker compose*), which is a good solution to build and run multi-container applications with Docker.
-The installation takes 2 minutes, and is really easy.
+The installation less than takes 2 minutes, and is really simple to use.
 Go here to install it : [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 Once installed *docker compose* on your system, go into the `docker` repository folder ; then, launch this command :

 `docker-compose build`

 This command will build the images of the containers.
-Once done, just launch the cluster with the following command :
+Once finished, just launch the cluster with the following command :

 `docker-compose up`